Auguste Dreyfus: Later operations

-On 1 January 1876 the Peruvian government defaulted on payments on its foreign debt.
+On 1 January 1876, the Peruvian government defaulted on payments on its foreign debt.

 Peru reserved 100,000 tons of guano as security for the payments they had missed.

-In March 1876 a new contract for guano sales was agreed with the Peruvian Guano Company, formed by the London merchant bank Raphael & Sons, and the Peruvians Carlos Gonzales Candamo and Arturo Heeren.

-On 31 March Peru concluded a contract with the Société Générale of Paris for the sale of guano.
+In March 1876, a new contract for guano sales was agreed with the Peruvian Guano Company, formed by the London merchant bank Raphael & Sons, and the Peruvians Carlos Gonzales Candamo and Arturo Heeren.
+On 31 March, Peru concluded a contract with the Société Générale of Paris for the sale of guano.

 Manuel Pardo's presidency ended among growing economic problems compounded by civil unrest and a brewing crisis with Chile.
 He was succeeded by General Mariano Ignacio Prado, to whom he had lent his support.

-One of Prado's first acts was to travel to London, where on 7 June 1876 he signed an agreement by which Peru sold 1,900,000 tons of guano to Raphael's consortium.
+One of Prado's first acts was to travel to London, where on 7 June 1876, he signed an agreement by which Peru sold 1,900,000 tons of guano to Raphael's consortium.

 The Dreyfus contract expired on 31 October 1876, leaving Dreyfus Brothers with about half a million tons of unsold guano.
 It was expected to take until mid-1878 to clear this inventory.
 The competing Peruvian Guano Company was handicapped by terms that favored Peru, and until 1879 was not allowed to sell at competitive prices.

-Dreyfus had large stocks of higher-quality guano, and continued to dominate the global market.

-The Peruvian Guano Company's bondholders tried to sue Dreyfus for a share of his guano revenue, but did not succeed.
+Dreyfus had large stocks of higher-quality guano and continued to dominate the global market.
+The Peruvian Guano Company's bondholders tried to sue Dreyfus for a share of his guano revenue, but failed.

 In February 1879 the War of the Pacific broke out between Chile and Bolivia with Peru.
 One of the causes was the 1875 nationalization by Peru of nitrate production facilities in Tarapacá province, many of them owned by Chilean companies.
 Chile quickly seized control of the main ports through which guano was exported and also Tarapacá, a key source of guano as well as of nitrates.
 By late 1879 the Peruvian government still owed Dreyfus £4 million, secured by the country's remaining reserves of guano.

-In December 1879 President Prado left Peru and was replaced by Nicolás de Piérola.
-In January Piérola and Dreyfus agreed on a new contract under which the government recognized a debt to Dreyfus of 21 million soles, or £4 million, to be recovered by Dreyfus through further sales of guano.
-Dreyfus was to export only to markets that were not being served by the Peruvian Guano Company.
+In December 1879, President Prado left Peru and was replaced by Nicolás de Piérola.
+In January, Piérola and Dreyfus agreed on a new contract under which the government recognized a debt to Dreyfus of 21 million soles, or £4 million, to be recovered by Dreyfus through further sales of guano.
+Dreyfus was to export only to markets that the Peruvian Guano Company was not serving.
 The British protested against the agreement, but were not supported by the French.